Getting started – school leaders

 - Mental health on the Welsh curriculum

-Some children are more likely than others to develop mental health problems.
+Some children and young people are more likely than others to develop mental health problems.
 This can be because they have faced multiple challenging situations over time.
-School leaders need to make sure that staff can recognise children who are more at risk, and that staff have strategies in place to support those children.
-This may include buddy systems, peer-mentoring, access to Nurture groups, recruiting role models to speak in school assemblies, access to school nurses or to individual or group-based counselling.
+School leaders need to make sure that staff can recognise children and young people who are more at risk, and that staff have strategies in place to support those children.

 The school leadership team will also need to work in partnership with local commissioners to make sure there is a clear roadmap of local support services.

 There should be clear guidance on how staff can best support students who may have mental health problems.
-Staff should be aware of how to spot the signs that a child may be struggling, the types of mental health issues that a child may have, and what school staff can do to support these children.
+Whilst staff are not expected to be mental health experts, they should be aware of how to identify the signs that a student may be struggling, the types of mental health issues that a child or young person may have, and what school staff can do to support these children.

-Leaders can direct staff to the Mental health needs section of Mentally Healthy Schools which can help staff make sense of any changes they are seeing in a child’s behaviour, and guide them on what support the child may need.
+Leaders can direct staff to the mental health needs section of Mentally Healthy Schools which can help staff make sense of any changes they are seeing in a child or young person’s behaviour, and guide them on what support the student may need.
 Staff can use this section as part of their continuing professional development (CPD).
-Staff will also need to know when and how to refer children for specialist support within or outside of school.
-Where possible, schools should provide spaces for children to go to if they need to talk to someone or be calm.
+Staff will also need to know when and how to refer children and young people for specialist support within or outside of school.

 8. Work with families and communities

-Families are often the key to helping support a child who is struggling.
+Families are often the key to helping support a child or young person who is struggling.
 School leaders should encourage staff to work with pupils, parents or carers; raise awareness about mental health and wellbeing, alongside attempting to destigmatise it, where necessary.

 When working with families, senior leaders and school staff should emphasise that we all have mental health, that it is something we can strengthen and look after through learning positive strategies to help us cope with difficulties.
 But that it is also something that we might sometimes need help with – and early support can help people recover more quickly.

-All children should feel safe at school, be able to learn and know that they can speak out if anything is worrying them.
-School leaders can make a difference by creating an inclusive and welcoming environment that supports children when they’re experiencing challenges both inside and outside the school setting.
+All children and young people should feel safe at school, be able to learn and know that they can speak out if anything is worrying them.
+School leaders can make a difference by creating an inclusive and welcoming environment that supports children and young people when they’re experiencing challenges both inside and outside the school setting.

 10. Support staff mental health and wellbeing